Patricia Pasquali

 Patricia Pasquali (1961–2008) was an Argentine historian and writer.
+She was part of a movement to reevaluate San Martín's role in the independence movements of the early 19th century.

 Works

 In addition to numerous articles in scientific journals in the area of its competence and others, published eleven books, her first book was San Martín in ostracism (Prize "Argentina" of the National Academy of History).